Mr. Owl’s Charity

 “I’m sorry.
 Mr. Owl gave me strict orders,” Rex Robin answered.
 “Besides, Mr. Chalcy Owl donates generously to laryngitis research, which might cure your wife one day.”

-Talons crossed, hoping for a distant promise, is an empty gift today.
+With talons crossed, hoping for a distant promise, an owl received an empty gift today.